derekoharrow/domoticz-tado-user-geolocation/README.md

 - **TadoUserMapping** - maps specific Tado users to a specific Tado zone to control.
 For example:
 - **TadoMode** - global variable storing current Tado mode - Home/Away/etc
 - **TadoUserMapping** = { initial = { ["Derek"]="Derek's Study", ["Bob"]=["Bob's Bedroom"] } }

+## Instructions
+1. Create the Domoticz User Variables TadoUsername and TadoPassword as Strings and set them to your Tado credentials.
+2. Create the Domoticz User Variable TadoAwayTemp as an Integer and set it to your desired away temp (in Celsius)
+3. Copy the data values from the enclosed global_data.lua and merge it into your global_data.lua in domoticz/scripts/dzvents
+4. Edit the TadoUserMapping parameter in global_data.lua to map users to the zone you want to control for each of them.
+You must use the user names and zone names as they appear in Tado here.
+5. Copy the rest of the LUA files into your domoticz/scripts/dzvents folder
+6. (Optional) turn on debugging in each LUA file by uncommenting the debug level in the logging section at the start of each script.

 ## Scripts